azsk/AzTS-docs/05-Cross-tenant subscription scan/README.md

 ## 2. Single AzTS setup to scan cross- and multi-tenant

-Single AzTS setup can be used on trusted tenants and get visibility/reporting at single location.
+Single AzTS setup can be used on trusted tenants to get visibility/reporting at single location.
+AzTS supports two approaches to this solution.

+&nbsp;a.
+Azure Lighthouse approach.<br>
+&nbsp;b.
+Multi-tenant AAD Application approach (**Recommended**)

+### 2a.
+Azure Lighthouse approach
-AzTS leverages [Azure Lighthouse](https://docs.microsoft.com/en-us/azure/lighthouse/overview) delegated reader access to central scanning Managed Identity on cross-tenant subscriptions and perform AzTS scan seamlessly.
+In this approach AzTS leverages [Azure Lighthouse](https://docs.microsoft.com/en-us/azure/lighthouse/overview) delegated reader access to central scanning Managed Identity on cross-tenant subscriptions and perform AzTS scan seamlessly.

 Below diagram depicts high level flow for Azure Lighthouse approach